 * My experience (coastal Oregon) has been that "talk radio" is seldom

-to be found on the FM band, including from the available NPR stations,
+to be found on the FM band, including from our available NPR stations,

-except during the morning and evening news hours.
-We have to suffer along
+except during the limited morning and evening news hours.
+We have to suffer

-with boomy, garbled and commercial interrupted voices on the AM band.
-I
+along with boomy, garbled and commercial interrupted voices on the AM band.

 audio spectrum of AM radio, which must fit within a clipped five kilocycle